 The Short Everest Base Camp route begins with an exciting flight from Kathmandu to Lukla (2,800m), landing on one of the world's most challenging runways.
 From Lukla, the first day is an easy walk downhill to Phakding (2,652m), following the Dudh Koshi River through pine forests and small villages.
 This gentle start lets you ease into mountain trekking without pushing too hard on day one.

 Day two brings the first real challenge as the trail climbs steadily up to Namche Bazaar (3,440m), crossing the famous Hillary Bridge and entering Sagarmatha National Park along the way.
 Namche sits in a natural amphitheater surrounded by massive peaks, and this is where you'll spend an extra day getting used to the altitude.
-During your rest day, you can hike up to Everest View Hotel or visit the nearby villages of Khumjung and Khunde, both excellent for helping your body adjust while enjoying stunning mountain views.
+On your rest day, you can hike to the Everest View Hotel or visit the nearby villages of Khumjung and Khunde, both excellent for helping your body adjust while enjoying stunning mountain views.

 From Namche, the trail continues through rhododendron and juniper forests to Tengboche (3,860m), home to the largest monastery in the Everest region.
 The monastery sits on a ridge with spectacular views of Everest, Lhotse, Nuptse, and Ama Dablam.
 After Tengboche, you walk to Dingboche (4,410m), passing through Pangboche village, where you can visit one of the oldest monasteries in the region.
 Dingboche is surrounded by stone walls built to protect barley fields from harsh winds, and this is where you take your second rest day with a hike up Nangkartshang Peak (5,083m).

 After proper adjustment at Dingboche, the trail continues to Lobuche (4,910m), passing memorials to climbers who lost their lives on Everest.
-From Lobuche, you trek to Gorak Shep (5,181m) and then onward to Everest Base Camp (5,364m) itself.
+From Lobuche, you trek to Gorak Shep (5,181m) and then to Everest Base Camp (5,364m).
 Standing at Base Camp surrounded by towering ice and the Khumbu Icefall, you'll see exactly where climbing teams set up their camps before attempting the summit.
 The next morning starts very early with a pre-dawn hike up Kala Patthar (5,545m) to watch sunrise light up Mount Everest in shades of gold and orange.
 The return journey retraces your steps back through Pheriche, Namche, and finally Lukla, covering about 130 kilometers over 13 days with walking times averaging 5 to 7 hours per day.

 Everest Base Camp Short Trek Highlights